Soggy Kentucky Derby day doesn’t dampen party for some fans

 LOUISVILLE, Ky.
 (AP) — Danielle Bunker’s flowery hat drooped and rain dripped from her pink poncho as she settled into the waterlogged Churchill Downs infield, but she wasn’t going to let gloomy weather dampen her Kentucky Derby bachelorette party.

+“We’re bummed but we’re from Ohio, so we’re used to it,” she said of the unfavorable weather.
+“We’ll make do.”

-Steady rain turned part of the sprawling infield into a muddy pit hours before the Derby.
-But some hardy fans staked out spots to watch what for some is a first-time experience and for many is a yearly pilgrimage to the world’s most famous horse race.
+Morning rain turned part of the infield into a muddy pit hours before the Derby.
+But hardy fans staked out spots to watch what for some is a first-time experience and for many is a yearly pilgrimage to the world’s most famous horse race.

 Ponchos and rain boots were in fashion on a day usually devoted to sundresses, fancy suits and people-watching between horse races.
-Rain was predicted to end hours before the Derby went off in the early evening.
+Sunshine emerged by early afternoon, but fans endured another round of late-afternoon showers, briefly forcing them to break out rain gear again.
+Forecasters said the rain was moving out of the area well before the Derby went off in the early evening.
 The last Derby run on a sloppy track was 2013 when Orb splashed home in front.

-While the well-heeled and those with the right connections stayed dry under cover, fans on the infield endured a wet, cold morning.
+While the well-heeled and those with the right connections stayed dry under cover, fans on the infield endured a wet, cold morning when temperatures were in the 40s.

 Bobby McGohon from nearby Lexington, attending his 33rd straight Derby, constructed a makeshift tent with lawn chairs and tarps to stay dry.
-Another tarp served as a floor to keep their feet dry.
+Another tarp served as a floor to keep his feet dry.

 “We’ve got it down,” he said.
 “We’ve been preparing for this.
 We’ve got everything we need.”